core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 * All authentication credentials and the public key specified therein MUST be for the public key algorithm used in the group and aligned with the possible associated parameters used in the group, e.g., the used elliptic curve (when applicable).

    If the group uses (also) the group mode, the public key algorithm is the Signature Algorithm used in the group.
 If the group uses only the pairwise mode, the public key algorithm is the Pairwise Key Agreement Algorithm used in the group.

    If authentication credentials are CBOR Web Tokens (CWTs) or CWT Claims Sets (CCSs) {{RFC8392}}, the public key algorithm is fully described by a COSE key type and its "kty" and "crv" parameters.

    If the authentication credentials are X.509 certificates {{RFC7925}} or C509 certificates {{I-D.ietf-cose-cbor-encoded-cert}}, the public key algorithm is fully described by the "algorithm" field of the "SubjectPublicKeyInfo" structure, and by the "subjectPublicKeyAlgorithm" element, respectively.

-Authentication credentials are also used to derive pairwise keys (see {{key-derivation-pairwise}}) and are included in the external additional authenticated data when processing messages (see {{sec-cose-object-ext-aad}}).
+Authentication credentials are used to derive pairwise keys (see {{key-derivation-pairwise}}) and are included in the external additional authenticated data when processing messages (see {{sec-cose-object-ext-aad}}).
 In both these cases, an endpoint in a group MUST treat authentication credentials as opaque data, i.e., by considering the same binary representation made available to other endpoints in the group, possibly through a designated trusted source (e.g., the Group Manager).

 For example, an X.509 certificate is provided as its direct binary serialization.
 If C509 certificates or CWTs are used as authentication credentials, each is provided as the binary serialization of a (possibly tagged) CBOR array.
 If CCSs are used as authentication credentials, each is provided as the binary serialization of a CBOR map.

-If the originally provided authentication credential associated to an entity is a chain or a bag, then the authentication credential associated to that entity as stored in a Security Context (see {{sec-context}}) and to be used with Group OSCORE is just the end-entity X.509 or C509 certificate / CWT.
+If authentication credentials are X.509 / C509 certificates or CWTs and the authentication credential associated to an entity is provided within a chain or a bag, then only the end-entity certificate / CWT is stored in the Security Context and used as authentication credential for that entity.

 ## Pairwise Keys ## {#sec-derivation-pairwise}